These five home maintenance tasks are among the most commonly forgotten – be sure to remember them.

-But it’s important to make sure that you take good care of your home, and the systems and appliances within it.
-Good maintenance can mean fewer home repairs and lower maintenance costs overall – and it means more than just keeping the place clean, mowing the yard and changing the furnace filters.
+But it’s important to make sure you take good care of your house, and the systems and appliances within it.
+Good maintenance can mean fewer home repairs and lower house maintenance costs overall – and it means more than just keeping the place clean, mowing the yard and changing the furnace filters.
 These five home maintenance tasks are among the most commonly forgotten – be sure to remember them.

 1. Flush Your Water Heater